arbhoj/kommander-catalog/README.md

 To add this to a project simply create a gitrepository resource as shown below to the given project

+>If building your own catalog items, make sure that the image is in svg format.

 ```
 export PROJECT=customcatalogdemo